Pre/Post Natal Pilates teacher training

 What is included in the course?

-Course content: 12 hours CPD
+Course content: 24 hours workshop CPD

 What is the cost of this course?